YoRyan/mailrise/README.rst

 password to each of your Linux boxes!

 Mailrise offers the ability to encrypt any received SMTP message using the cryptography library.
-No matter what receiving service from Apprise notification service, any SMTP message can encrypt.
+No matter what receiving notification service from Apprise, any SMTP message can encrypt.
 Mailrise offers a decryption companion to allow message decryption.
 The decrypt.html is editable for a different look.

 A sample_mailrise.yaml file is in the root directory.
 This file can be renamed to